-Reverse Distribution Basics
+Reverse Distribution 101

 So where did reverse distribution come from?
 Back in the mid-1980’s a few pharmacists realized returning expired medications to manufacturers for credit was a huge hassle.
 They took what they knew and started a new business selling their return service for a fee.
+In these early days, reverse distributors returned medications one by one on behalf of each pharmacy they serviced.

+While each reverse distributor out there has branded it something different, they all use this model.
 The Batch method has been the standard for almost 30 years and is the root cause of many frustrations with the return industry.
 Because medications are lumped together, there is no way to tell whose medications are whose.
 This means every time a return is denied, there is no choice except to pass that loss on to every pharmacy with medications in that batch.
 This is why pharmacies frequently receive less than they expected.

 The batching process also means returns companies are limited in the manufacturers they can return to.
 We’ve seen some companies that forego over 20% of the manufacturers they could potentially return to because they are difficult for them.
 Additionally, many manufacturers actually refuse to accept batched returns because they cannot verify original purchase information.